somestudyguides/APWorldHistory/Unit2.md

 increased food supplies and increasing populations put pressure on resources and led to environmental degradation

 overgrazing near Great Zimbabwe led to the abandonment of city in late 1400s

+overuse of farmland in Europe led to deforestation and soil erosion (making famines more common)

+the Mayans were forced to abandon their cities because of environmental degradtion (slash-and-burn techniques and soil erosion)

+### Spread of the Bubonic Plague

+long-distance trade increased spread of disease pathogens and lead to the Black Death of the 1300s

+(1338) the bubonic plague originated in Mongolia with victims developing black swelling (buboes) caused by internal bleeding

+fleas living on rodents (mostly rats) carried the disease and could infect humans if bitten (although this was unknown to the people then)

+Mongols spread disease to China during their military campaigns and merchants spread it westward along Silk Road

+Mongols laid siege to Black Sea port of Kaffa (controlled by Italians from Genoa) and threw infected bodies over walls with catapults

+(1346) some Genoese sailors escaped and returned to Italy (introducing disease to Europe)

+From the Red Sea the plague reached Syria, Mesopotamia, Persia and Egypt and from China the plague was inroduced to India

+plague typically killed 70% of urban populations and killed about 25% of populations of Europe, China and Egypt

+many once-thriving cities were devasted, trade came to near standstill, and farming losses led to widespread famine

+Shortages of labor led to social unrest and rebellions (Peasants' Revolt in England in 1381 and Revolt of the Jacquerie in France in 1356)